Internal Rate of Return Calculation

 Iterate until convergence

 Instead of improving the result indefinitely, you stop when the difference between $x_n$ and $x_{n+1}$ is smaller than or equal to a given $\epsilon$, i.e. $\left| x_n - x_{n+1} \right| \le \epsilon$.
-It’s usually a very small number, like $0.000001$ ($1.0 e^{-6}$).
+It’s usually a tiny number, like $0.000001$ ($1.0 e^{-6}$).
 This is the value used in Microsoft Excel’s XIRR function.

 It’s also worth noting that despite using the exact derivative, the IRR algorithm is still an approximation method.
 It may not always converge to a solution, especially for cash flow series that have multiple changes in sign.
-In these cases, it may be necessary to provide a good initial guess for the rate, or to use a different method to compute the internal rate of return.
+In these cases, it may be necessary to provide a good initial guess for the rate or to use a different method to compute the internal rate of return.

 Implementation in Rust